Xon77/Live4Life/README.md

 *Live 4 Life* has been presented many times during conferences ([JIM 2017](https://jim2017.sciencesconf.org/data/Lengele2017aa.pdf), [ICMC 2018](https://quod.lib.umich.edu/cgi/p/pod/dod-idx/live-4-life-a-spatial-performance-tool-focused-on-rhythm.pdf?c=icmc;idno=bbp2372.2018.057;format=pdf), [ICMC 2021](https://www.researchgate.net/publication/354526907_The_story_and_the_insides_of_a_spatial_performance_tool_Live_4_Life)), concerts (ICMC 2017, [JIM 2019](https://www.youtube.com/watch?v=NfWXF6copEs)), festivals (Ultrasons from 2016 to 2021, Akousma 2021), or in the  Journal of Music and Technology [Organised Sound](https://doi.org/10.1017/S135577182100008X).

-All the papers are also published on [Researchgate](https://www.researchgate.net/profile/Christophe-Lengele), as well as my doctoral thesis, soon to be published (in french, sorry) about realtime creation of spatialised polyrhythms via this tool.
+All the papers are also published on [Researchgate](https://www.researchgate.net/profile/Christophe-Lengele), as well as my doctoral thesis, soon to be published (in french, sorry) about spatial improvisations based on polyrhythms and sequences of parameters in loop via this tool.

 Several performances are available either on [YouTube](https://www.youtube.com/channel/UCOv5kb3IQBmgyOQPu5DOZ4g) or [Vimeo](https://vimeo.com/christophexon).